isabelkhan/eda_summer25/0100 One Sample T-test- Requirements Analysis.md

 ```

 ### Limitations/Notes
-- null hypothesis/hypothesized mean (mu) defaults to 0
+- null hypothesis/hypothesized mean (mu) defaults to `0`
-- alternative hypothesis is two sided by default
+- alternative hypothesis is `two.sided` by default
-- confidence level is 0.95 by default
+- confidence level is `0.95` by default

 ---
 ## Python (scipy.stats)